isomerpages/moe-westwoodpri/_departments/Character & Citizenship Edu/Sexuality Education – The Growing Years.md

 (c)	Make responsible decisions for yourself, your family and society; and<br>
 (d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.

 #### **OVERVIEW OF WESTWOOD PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2023**

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.